Apple connects, Delta cuts flights

 Among other ways, the virus is affecting companies:

-LOW FLIGHT: Delta is reducing its flight by 40% to handle an unprecedented slump in air travel demand.
+Delta is cutting its flight by 40% to handle an unprecedented slump in air travel demand.
 It is the largest cut in Delta history.

 CEO Ed Bastian said the drop in demand is unlike anything the company has ever seen, even after the September 11 attacks.
 He said he is optimistic about getting help from the White House and Congress.
 But, he said, Delta cannot wait for Washington to act, so it is preserving cash and cutting costs.